moja-global/FLINT-UI/README.md

 2. Run `npm run storybook` to start the Storybook server.
 3. Go to [localhost:6006](http://localhost:6006/) to view the Storybook.

+### Dependency management

+Our `package.json` file is gitignored to enforce strict management of our client dependencies.

+In order to add a new dependency, please:

+1. use `npm install <your-package>`
+2. `git checkout -b dependency/<your-package>`
+3. `git add --force flint.ui/package.json`
+4. `git push` and submit a PR with only the `package.json` changes

+Our CI build will test for conflicts and your new dependency will be added after your PR has been reviewed.

+#### npm ci

+You can also use `npm ci` to test your changes locally.
+CI stands for continuous integration and `npm ci` is used to install all exact version dependencies or devDependencies from a `package-lock.json` file.

+- It is generally used to install dependencies.
+- It never writes to `package.json` or `package-lock.json`.
+- Individual dependencies cannot be added with this command.
+- It is faster in execution.
+- If any dependencies are missing or have incompatible versions, then `npm ci` will throw an error.
+- If a `node_modules` is already present, it will be automatically removed before `npm ci` begins its install.
+- It can not install global packages.
+- Used for the deterministic, repeatable build.

-## Code Style
+### Code Style

 The Vue.js style guide has been used to maintain a consistent style throughout the project.
 Click [here](https://vuejs.org/v2/style-guide/) to learn more about the style guide.

-One exception is the case used to describe the ecological models exposed to the our FLINT client.
-Because model names, and sometimes model variables, often use acronyms these remain capitalised.
+One exception is the case used to describe the ecological models exposed to our FLINT client.
+Because model names, and sometimes model variables, often use acronyms these remain capitalized.

 Obvious examples are: